• Skip to primary navigation

 Crescent Roll Carrot 5

 Seeing someone from across the ocean create something based on one of my recipes is always such a huge thrill.
 Cinzia from Italy shared her version of the carrots on her blog, Mammarum.
-She used Puff Pastry to make her carrots, filled them with cream cheese and used chives for the greens.
+She used Puff Pastry to make her carrots, filled them with cream cheese, and used chives for the greens.

 Crescent Roll Carrot 6

-Joyce from What Happens at Grandma’s hosted a “Bunny Village Workshop” hosted for her daughters and grand kids and served these chicken salad stuffed crescent carrots with parsley greens.
+Joyce from What Happens at Grandma's hosted a "Bunny Village Workshop" hosted for her daughters and grandkids and served these chicken salad stuffed crescent carrots with parsley greens.

 Calzone Carrots

 Mari from Inspired by Family Magazine created a really cool twist to this recipe; she made calzone carrots using homemade dough.
 I absolutely love this recipe.
-You really should check out her recipe tutorial here.

 Crescent Roll Carrots 7